Poutine, specialty from Quebec

 By the way: That Poutine finds more and more followers in Germany, shows this culinary event at the Mercure Berlin City Hotel.

-Source: own research on site with the kind assistance of Bonjour Quebec
+Source: own research on site, with the kind support of Bonjour Quebec.
+Our opinions, however, remain our own.

 Do you know this?